TimeMAE: Self-Supervised Representations of Time Series with Decoupled Masked Autoencoders: The Proposed TimeMAE

 \subsubsection{Masked Codeword Classification}

-With the window slicing operation, each time series are reformulated into a sequence of sub-series, which could exhibit more enriched semantics.
-Taking inspirations from product quantization~\cite{jegou2010product}, a natural idea is whether we can represent such reformulated series in a novel discrete view, i.e., assign each local sub-series with its own ``codeword''.
+With the window slicing operation, each time series is reformulated into a sequence of sub-series, which could exhibit more enriched semantics.
+Taking inspiration from product quantization~\cite{jegou2010product}, a natural idea is whether we can represent such reformulated series in a novel discrete view, i.e., assign each local sub-series with its own ``codeword''.
 Then, these assigned codewords serve as surrogate supervision signals for missing parts.
-For most of the current product quantization methods, the main idea is to encode each dense vector with a short code composed of cluster index based on cluster operation, in which all indices form the codebook vocabulary.
-Though its approximation error is low, it is actually a two-stage method, i.e., independently assigning the clustered index the extraction of learned features.
-In this way, the representation capacity of the codebook might be incompatible with the extracted features from the transformer encoder and the decoupled networks.
-Because of such an incompatibility, the performance of self-supervised training will be directly get impaired if naively employing such techniques to assign discrete supervision signals.
 Hence, we decide to develop a \textit{tokenizer} module, which can convert the continuous embeddings of masked positions into discrete codewords in an \textit{end-to-end} manner.
-We name such type of reconstruction task masked codeword classification (MRR).
+We name such type of reconstruction task masked codeword classification (MCC).

+To be precise, we assume that the tokenizer is composed of a codebook matrix $C=\{c_1, c_2, ..., c_K\}\in \mathbb{R}^{K\times d}$, consisting of $K$ latent vectors.
+Here, $c_k\in\mathbb{R}^d$ denotes the $k$-th codeword in the codebook.
+In addition, the indices of the codebook naturally form the supervision vocabulary $V = \{v_1, v_2, ..., v_K\}$.
+The key idea is to assign the nearest codeword to each sub-series through similarity computation.
+Concretely, the codeword of each masked sub-series representation $z_i \in\mathbb{R}^d$ is approximately encoded as follows,